Vomiting Larry battles "Ferrari of the virus world"

 “Norovirus is one of the most infectious viruses of man,” said Ian Goodfellow, a professor of virology at the department of pathology at Britain’s University of Cambridge, who has been studying noroviruses for 10 years.

 “It takes fewer than 20 virus particles to infect someone.
-So each droplet of vomit or gram of feces from an infected person can contain enough virus to infect more than 100,000 people.”
+So each droplet of vomit or gram of faeces from an infected person can contain enough virus to infect more than 100,000 people.”

 Norovirus is hitting hard this year - and earlier too.